Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - Camel-Platypus2-13B (using oobabooga/text-generation-webui) : 8.5
 - OpenOrca-Platypus2-13B (using oobabooga/text-generation-webui) : 8.5
 - PuddleJumper-13B (using oobabooga/text-generation-webui) : 8.5
+- Kimiko-v2-13B (using oobabooga/text-generation-webui) : 2
+- Mythical-Destroyer-V2-L2-13B (using oobabooga/text-generation-webui) : 7.5
+- Athena-v1 (using oobabooga/text-generation-webui) : 5
+- Luban-13B (using oobabooga/text-generation-webui) : 8.5

 ## Coding questions and answers